 In North Carolina, we use the "income shares" model to determine the child support obligation.
-The North Carolina Child Support Guidelines has formulated this approach with the concept of allowing the child to receive the same proportional income he or she would have received if his or her parents were living together.
-The North Carolina Child Support Guidelines uses the following factors when calculating the amount of support for families:
+The North Carolina Child Support Guidelines formulated this approach with the concept of allowing the child to receive the same proportional income he or she would have received if his or her parents were living together.What Do North Carolina Courts Consider When Awarding Child Support?

-- The number of overnights with each parent
+- The number of overnights with each parent;

-- The gross monthly income of each parent
+- The gross monthly income of each parent;

-- Child care costs
+- Child care costs;

-- Payments of health insurance premiums
+- Payments of health insurance premiums;

-- Pre-existing child support obligations
+- Pre-existing child support obligations; and

-- Extraordinary expenses such as education, extraordinary medical expenses, or travel costs
+- Extraordinary expenses such as education, extraordinary medical expenses, or travel costs.